Professor of Transport and Health Modelling

 Background and experience

-I joined CEDAR in 2011 and initiated the Public Health Modelling Group in 2013.
-I have led on the development of policy relevant transport health impact models (ITHIM) and spatially detailed behaviour change potential models (PCT).
+James joined CEDAR in 2011 and initiated the Public Health Modelling Group in 2013.
+He has led on the development of policy relevant transport health impact models (ITHIM) and spatially detailed behaviour change potential models (PCT).

 Current work and interests

+James is a European Research Council Consolidator Grant holder.
 James’ research focuses on modelling health and sustainability.
-He has particular interest in how we can improve health in the transition to a low carbon transport system.
-His work investigates both the health impacts of changes to transport and food systems, developing detailed and realistic exposure scenarios, and modelling and how changes could be brought about.
+He has particular interest in how we can improve health in the transition to a zero carbon transport system.
+His work investigates health impacts of changes to transport systems, developing detailed and realistic exposure scenarios, and modelling how changes could be brought about.

 - Road Injury Risk: Investigating the road traffic injury risk posed and faced by different road users in different settings.
 In particular how injury risks faced by pedestrians and cyclists can be reduced, including the factors contributing to the ‘safety in numbers’ phenomena.